spawnmarvel/azure-automation-bicep-and-labs/azure-5-functions/README.md

 ### Create a function in Powershell in with Bicep

-Deploy it with the deploy.ps1
+Deploy it with the deploy.ps1 that uses the main.bicep

 ![Extra function deploy ](https://github.com/spawnmarvel/azure-automation/blob/main/images/extra_function_deploy.jpg)